-Key Area Ass essment Criteria Achieved Comments Asses sed by Main area The care worker/nurse can achieve this by Yes/No Any relevant additional information Name Date a W the items you have for those not witnessed Tablets/capsules Liquids Sachets & owders ı Inhaler devices Eye Drops E ye ointm ent Ear drops Nasal Drops N lasal spra ay Creams & ointments Transdermal patches Was the security of all medication maintained throughout?
-E.g., Medication not left on the dining room table, medication trolley locked when staff not present.
-1 Did the member of staff visually witness the individual taking all their medication?
-If the medication was not taken was the appropriate advice sought and documented, including checking information in the care plan if appropriate?
-If the medication was no in the medication policy? t taken, was it dealt with as docume ented Record Keeping Did the member of staff medication was adminis sign the MAR chart immediatered? ately aft ter the If the medication was no reason entered on the M t given was an appropriate i IAR chart? code ar nd If the medication was a PRN medication or a variable dose was the MAR completed correctly with the time of administration, reason for administering and quantity administered?
+Key Area Ass sessment Criteria Achiev ed Comments Assesse ed by Main area The care worker/nurse of can achieve this by Yes/No Any relevant additional information Name Date Please tick the item s you have witnessed beir ng admii nistered.
+Tablets/capsules Liquids Sachets powders Inhaler devices Eye Drops Eye oint ment Ear drops Nasal Drops Nasal sp oray Creams & ointments Transdermal patches Medication not left on the locked when staff not provide Did the member of staff their medication?
+If the medication was not sought and documented care plan if appropriate?
+If the medication was not sought and documented care plan if appropriate? visually witness the individu of taken was the appropriate d, including checking informate of taken, was it dealt with as ation t ual tak e advi ation king all ce in the Record Keeping in the medication policy?
+Did the member of staff sign the MAR chart immediately after the medication was administered?
+If the medication was not given was an appropriate code and reason entered on the MAR chart?
 If the medication is a controlled drug did the member of staff ask a trained colleague to witness the entire process and sign the CD register?
-If the medication is a corregister completed as we ntrolled drug was the contro ell as the MAR chart? lled dru ıg
+If the medication is a corregister completed as w ntrolled drug was the contro olled o drug

-Key Area Assessment Criteria Achieved Comments Assess sed by Main area The care worker/nurse can achieve this by Yes/No Any relevant additional information Name Date Were the pMAR charts returned to the proper place after the medication round?
-If medication is to be given covertly is information on what to give and how to give available in the MAR folder and were these referred to?
+Key Area Assessment Criteria Achieved Comments Assess ed by Main area The care worker/nurse can achieve this by Yes/No Any relevant additional information Name Date If medication is to be given covertly is information on what to give and how to give available in the MAR folder and were these referred to?
 Stock Control Did the member of staff check that there was sufficient stock in place to complete future medication rounds?
 If there were shortages in medication noted did the member of staff take appropriate action to ensure the stock was replaced?
-Was all medication returned to the secure storage area once the Ordering, medication round was completed and placed tidily?
-Does the member of staff record any medication received into Receipt & Disposal of Medicines the home in a timely fashion using the correct documentation?
+Was all medication returned to the secure storage area once the medication round was completed and placed tidily?
+Ordering, Receipt & Disposal of Medicines Does the member of staff record any medication received into the home in a timely fashion using the correct documentation?
 Does the member of staff order medication in accordance with the home's procedures after checking currently held stock?
 Is any out of date medication or medication no longer required recorded on the appropriate documentation and stored securely, clearly quarantined from 'in use' medication until it can be safely disposed of following the homes procedures?
 Storage Is the member of staff aware of the correct storage conditions for medicines and where to find this information?
 Is the member of staff aware of the correct temperature range for the medication fridge and how to use the thermometer?
 Was the thermometer reset?
 Does the member of staff fill in the fridge temperature records correctly?
 If new medication is received is the stock rotated correctly so that older supplies are used first?
-Non- Prescribed Is the member of staff aware of what action to take if a service user wants to take 'over the counter' medication?
-Medication Is the member of staff aware of what to do if a service user has a minor ailment?
+Non Prescribed Medication Is the member of staff aware of what action to take if a service user wants to take 'over the counter' medication?
+Is the member of staff aware of what to do if a service user has a minor ailment?
+If a non-prescribed medication was administered was this from the original container as purchased and was the dose offered within the directions given on the packaging?